Skip to main content

 • Excessive noise

-We define anti-social behaviour as behaviour by an individual or group that:
+We define antisocial behaviour as behaviour by an individual or group that:

 • Results or is likely to result in another party feeling personally threatened